kragen/dumpulse/README.md

 It returns nonzero if it successfully processed the packet and zero if it did not, but generally speaking you don’t need to care.

-It requires you to provide two functions:
+For embedding, it requires you to provide two functions:

     uint16_t dumpulse_get_timestamp(void);
     void dumpulse_send_packet(void *context, char *data, size_t len);